Okapi-san/ChIP-Pipeline/README.md

 ```
 ![alt text](./matrix_test.jpg)
 <br/>
 Again, the plot above was constructed from the **EPAS1** experiment set.
 The ```multiIntersect()``` function takes **all** reads from **all** experiment files, writes these to a file and sorts it ascending lexicographically.
 It then proceeds to interect **every** file with **every** read and writes this to a (x:experiments/y:reads) binary matrix: A **0** states that a certain read is not present in the certain experiment, wheras a **1** states that this certain read is present in the certain experiment.
-This function is relatively ressource intensive: All 35 **EPAS1** experiments together have roughly 60k reads, resulting in ~2.1M single calculations - this will be further optimised with the implementation of sparse matrices.
+In the plot above, red equals zero, and white equals one.
+We can see thath there are certian regions present in most files (as they form a "line" over the plot), whereas most regions are unique to one or a small set of experiments.This function is relatively ressource intensive: All 35 **EPAS1** experiments together have roughly 60k reads, resulting in ~2.1M single calculations - this will be further optimised with the implementation of sparse matrices.<br/> Alltogether, this function provides a measurement of the spread of of reads over all files, which is important for region-based clustering.
 ```sh
 multiIntersect(){